Detailed information on using Pantheon's Multidev environment for your Drupal or WordPress site.

 Is there a limit on the number of branches or environments?

 There is no limit on the number of branches you can have in your Git repository.
-The limit on forked environments is 5 for Business and 10 for Elite.
+The limit on forked environments is 10 per site.

 Can I associate a domain with a branch environment?